Cheshire Building Society: History

 On 8 September 2008, it was announced that the Cheshire, along with the Derbyshire Building Society, had agreed to a merger with the Nationwide Building Society, the largest such institution.
+The deal was concluded on 15 December 2008 with agreement from the Financial Services Authority and the Office of Fair Trading.
+The Nationwide initially kept the separate identities of the two societies.